Aaron-Ritchey/coding-crossroads/PostgreSQL CASE-WHEN-ELSE.md

-#languages/PostgreSQL
+#languages/PostgreSQL #concepts/conditional/ternary

+Some online sources inaccurately claim...

-I've seen some posts say "you don't need `ELSE 0` in a `CASE` statement" but I've been bitten by this twice now so it's worth remembering "NULL != 0" [[PostgreSQL NULL]]
+> "...you don't need `ELSE 0` in a `CASE` statement!"

+In some cases, that's fine.
+In other cases, it'll cause problems.

+Because of the [[PostgreSQL Truthiness of NULL]] there is a substantial difference between using `ELSE 0` and omitting it.
+There could be some downstream code which discards `NULL` data.

 ```postgresql
 -- when there are no approved funds, return NULL --